raysan5/raylib/README.md

 If you are using raylib and you enjoy it, please, [let me know][raysan5].

-If you feel you can help, then, [helpme!](http://www.raylib.com/helpme.html)
+If you are able to contribute, then please [helpme](http://www.raylib.com/helpme.html)!

 license
 -------